schalkburger/schalkburger.github.io/README.md

-# Schalk Burger Web Developer
+# Schalk Burger Projects Template

-Hello world!
-This is the default projects template.
+This is the default projects template that I use at [schalkburger.za.net](http://www.schalkburger.za.net).